Github-Anderson/SI100B-Report/README.md

 #### Part 6: Building the Circuit

 First, we have to understand how GPIO works in Raspberry Pi.
 We can set the GPIO port in the python code.
-We can choose the mode of IN or OUT.
+We can choose ***the mode of IN or OUT***.
 After setting the GPIO port, we are free to set the GPIO port in ***high level voltage or low level voltage***, enabling the electric current to flow through the circuit.

 To set and manipulate the GPIO ports through python, we have to ***import the PRI.GPIO library*** and choose a ***set mode***.
 The set mode you choose determine the coding of the ports you are going to use.
-Denote that the '5V' port is prohibited, for the probability for damaging the whole Raspberry Pi board.
+Emphasize that the ***'5V' port is prohibited***, for the probability for damaging the whole Raspberry Pi board.

 The picture of more information related to the GPIO is presented below.